fish-shell/fish-shell/doc_src/tutorial.rst

 To open this section, use ``help getting-help``.

-Fish works by running commands, which are often also installed on your computer.
-Usually these commands also provide help in the man system, so you can get help for them there.
-Try ``man ls`` to get help on your computer's ``ls`` command.
+This only works for fish's own documentation for itself and its built-in commands (the "builtins").
+For any other commands on your system, they should provide their own documentation, often in the man system.
+For example ``man ls`` should tell you about your computer's ``ls`` command.

 Syntax Highlighting
 -------------------